homegrown lettuce

 Leaf lettuce ready to harvest from a backyard garden.

-What is Lettuce and Its Nutritional Benefits
+Lettuce and Its Nutritional Benefits

 Lettuce is a cool weather leafy vegetable that comes in many different varieties.
 It can be eaten raw or cooked and is often used as a salad green.
-Lettuce is a low-calorie food that is high in vitamins and minerals, making it an excellent addition to any diet.

 It is high in vitamins A and C, as well as folate, calcium, and iron.
 These nutrients help support the immune system, improve vision, and promote healthy skin and hair.
-Lettuce is also a good source of fiber, which can promote digestive health.

 Phytochemicals, Nutrition, Metabolism, Bioavailability, and Health Benefits in Lettuce—A Comprehensive Review